 There are several Synchronous Write Policies available for file stores.
 The Synchronous Write Policy determines the behavior of the write operation of the file store.
 You should select a policy that best suits your environment and meets your needs for runtime performance and data integrity after a possible crash.
-See "Tuning the WebLogic Persistent Store" in Tuning Performance of Oracle WebLogic Server for more details about tuning and performance specifics of Synchronous Write Policy and other file store options.
+See "Tuning the WebLogic Persistent Store" in Performance and Tuning for Oracle WebLogic Server for more details about tuning and performance specifics of Synchronous Write Policy and other file store options.